Compact car: Definition

 In Japan, vehicles that are larger than kei cars, but with dimensions smaller than 4700 mm long, 1700 mm wide, 2000 mm high and with engines at or under 2000 cc are classified as "small size" cars.

-Small size cars are identified by a licence plate number beginning with "5".
+Small-size cars are identified by a license plate number beginning with "5".
 In the past, the small size category has received tax benefits stipulated by the Japanese government regulations, such as those in the 1951 Road Vehicle Act.

 1950s and 1960s

 In 1955, the Japanese Ministry of International Trade and Industry set forth a goal to all Japanese makers at that time to create what was called a "national car".
 The concept stipulated that the vehicle be able to maintain a maximum speed over 100 km/h (62 mph), weigh below 400 kg (882 lbs), fuel consumption at 30 km/L or more, at an average speed of 60 km/h (37 mph) on a level road, and not require maintenance or significant service for at least 100,000 km.
 This established a "compact car" target that was larger than what has become known as the "light car" or the kei car.

 One of the first compact cars that met those requirements was the Toyota Publica with an air-cooled two-cylinder opposed engine, the Datsun 110 series, and the Mitsubishi 500.
 The Publica and the Mitsubishi 500 were essentially "kei cars" with engines larger than regulations permitted at the time, while the Datsun was an all-new vehicle.
 These vehicles were followed by the Hino Contessa in 1961, the Isuzu Bellett, Daihatsu Compagno and Mazda Familia in 1963, the Mitsubishi Colt in 1965, and the Nissan Sunny, Subaru 1000, and Toyota Corolla in 1966.
 Honda introduced its first four-door sedan in 1969, called the Honda 1300.
 In North America, these cars were classified as subcompact cars.